 One of Yen’s stealth announcements was the rescue/relicensing of the Kingdom Hearts books, with two volumes titled Final Mix coming out this month.
 I never read the Tokyopop ones the first time around, but I really should check them out, if only for Donald and Goofy.

-MELINDA: This will be my first experience with the series, too, but I’m ready to check it out.
+MJ: This will be my first experience with the series, too, but I’m ready to check it out.